jgochu/sea-w29/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+what contributed most to your learning in today's workshop? listening and following along the lecture. trying things out in terminal.

+what was the least helpful to your learning? spending time setting up laptops in the beginning.

+would you recommend this workshop to a friend (0-10) 5, think people who have taken a codefellows class before like foundations 1, things like git was covered.